×

 7. Managing relationship with counterparty

-Another critical factor in the success of your negotiation is how you manage your relationship with your counterpart.
+Another critical factor in the success of your negotiation is how you manage your relationship with your counterpart and other people doing the mediation.
 According to “Rosa Maria Fischer, Paulo Da Rocha Ferreira Borba, Luciana Rocha De Mendonca, Monica Bose”, the protagonist may want to establish a new connection or repair a damaged one; in any case, you want to build a strong working relationship built on mutual respect, well-established trust, and a side-by-side problem- solving approach.

 Different types of negotiators – what is your style of negotiation